 col1 in row

-written into the tablet with hybrid timestamp
+col1.
+Suppose the provisional record was written into the tablet with a hybrid timestamp

 1516847525206000, and the transaction ID is

 7c98406e-2373-499d-88c2-25d72a4a178c.
 There will be the following provisional record values in RocksDB:

 row1, WeakSIWrite, 1516847525206000 -> 7c98406e-2373-499d-88c2-25d72a4a178c row1, col1, StrongSIWrite, 1516847525206000 -> 7c98406e-2373-499d-88c2-25d72a4a178c, value1

-StrongSIWrite for the column itself.
+StrongSIWrite is used for the column itself.
 The provisional record for the column is also where the column's value being written by the transaction is stored.

 Transaction metadata records

 TxnId -> StatusTabletId, IsolationLevel, Priority

-Provisional record keys indexed by transaction ID ("reverse index")
+Provisional record keys indexed by transaction ID

 TxnId, HybridTime -> primary provisional record key

-.1, etc. in
+.1, and so on, in

 Transaction status tracking

 committed in that transaction's status record in the table, all values written as part of that transaction become atomically visible.

 A transaction status record contains the following fields for a particular transaction ID:

-- Commit hybrid timestamp.
-This timestamp is chosen as the current hybrid time at the transaction status tablet at the moment of appending the "transaction committed" entry to its Raft log.
+- Commit hybrid timestamp: This timestamp is chosen as the current hybrid time at the transaction status tablet at the moment of appending the transaction committed entry to its Raft log.
 It is then used as the final MVCC timestamp for regular records that replace the transaction's provisional records when provisional records are being applied and cleaned up.